tomasbjerre/dictator-builder/dictatorconfig.md

 The object is an array with all elements of the type `DictatableConfigRequirement`.

+### `triggers` (array, required)

+Conditions that, if met, makes this dictatable run.
+Empty triggers means it will always run.

+The object is an array with all elements of the type `DictatableConfigTrigger`.

 ## `DictatableConfigCopy` (object)

 Properties of the `DictatableConfigCopy` object: